prof-welch-psu-ist/pa1-quizlet-madness/README.md

-Lastly, provide unit tests for your code and include in your repo a `reflections.md` (or: txt, pdf) that summarizes your work, the directions you went, and parts you more difficult.
+Lastly, provide unit tests for your code and include in your repo a `reflections.md` (or: txt, pdf) that summarizes your work, the directions you went, and parts you found especially difficult (250-500 words).

 Provide in the repo (or document itself) a pdf or png of your updated UML class diagram for final object model.
-Feel free to use the software of your choice to create this (figma, Canva, visio) -- I recommend [draw.io](https://app.diagrams.net/)
+Feel free to use the  software of your choice to create this (figma, Canva, MS visio) -- I recommend [draw.io](https://app.diagrams.net/)

 # Handin